-Besides the principal, another important method provided by Authentication is getAuthorities().
-This method provides an array of GrantedAuthority objects.
+GrantedAuthoritys can be obtained from the Authentication.getAuthorities() method.
+This method provides a Collection of GrantedAuthority objects.
 A GrantedAuthority is, not surprisingly, an authority that is granted to the principal.
 Such authorities are usually "roles", such as ROLE_ADMINISTRATOR or ROLE_HR_SUPERVISOR.
 These roles are later on configured for web authorization, method authorization and domain object authorization.
 Other parts of Spring Security are capable of interpreting these authorities, and expect them to be present.
-GrantedAuthority objects are usually loaded by the UserDetailsService.
+When using username/password based authentication GrantedAuthoritys are usually loaded by the UserDetailsService.